The Ultimate Guide to User Acceptance Testing (UAT)

 The right UAT team will consist of:

-• A documentation specialist who will define scope and objectives, create a UAT test plan, and assist in creating test cases.
+- A documentation specialist who will define scope and objectives, create a UAT test plan, and help draft test cases.

 Can you automate user acceptance testing?